ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ---------------------------------------------------------------------------------------

-## Run {{ model }} configuration

-{{ model }} configurations run on [_Gadi_](https://opus.nci.org.au/display/Help/How+to+connect+to+a+project) through a [PBS Job][PBS Jobs] submission managed by `payu`.

-The general layout of a `payu`-supported model run consists of two main directories:

-- The _control_ directory contains the model configuration and serves as the execution directory for running the model (in this example, the cloned directory `~eaccess-om2/1deg_jra55_ryf`).
-- The _laboratory_ directory, where all the model components reside.
-For {{ model }}, it is typically `/scratch/$PROJECT/$USER/access-om2`.

-This separates the small text configuration files from the larger binary outputs and inputs.
-In this way, the _control_ directory can be in the `$HOME` directory (as it is the only filesystem actively backed-up on _Gadi_).
-The quotas for `$HOME` are low and strict, which limits what can be stored there, so it is not suitable for larger files.

-The _laboratory_ directory is a shared space for all `payu` experiments using the same model.

-Within the _laboratory_ directory are two subdirectories within which `payu` automatically creates directories named uniquely for the experiment being run:

-- `work` &rarr; a temporary directory is created within here when the model is run.
-It gets created as part of a run and then removed after the run succeeds.
-- `archive` &rarr; the directory within which the output is stored following each successful run.

-`payu` creates symbolic links in the _control_ directory called `archive` and `work` that point to the corresponding directories in the _laboratory_ directory.

-This design allows multiple self-resubmitting experiments that share common executables and input data to be run simultaneously.

-### Run configuration

-To run a configuration:

-    payu run

-This will submit a single job to the queue with a run length of `restart_period`.  `restart_period` is defined in the `accessom2.nml` file in the _control_ directory.

-!!! note

-    You can add the `-f` option to `payu run` and it will run even if there is an existing non-empty `work` directory created from a previous failed run or from running `payu setup`.

-### Run configuration multiple times

-If you want to run a configuration multiple times automatically use the option `-n`:

-    payu run -n <number-of-runs>

-This will run `number-of-runs` times with a total length of `restart_period * number-of-runs`, where `restart_period` is the length of each model run.

-For example, to run a configuration for a total of 50 years with `restart_period`  of 5 years the `number-of-runs` should be set to `10`:

-    payu run -n 10

-!!! note

-    `restart_period` is the configuration option that sets how long the model will run.
-See [how to change run length](#change-run-length) for a description of where this is set and how to change it.

 ## Monitor {{ model }} runs

 `payu run` reports the PBS `job-ID`, e.g. `110020843.gadi-pbs`, as the last line to the terminal. `qstat` can be used to query the status of the job, e.g.